drewlakee/dizzy-brawl-meta-server/README.md

 name                | data type         | description
 ------------        | -------------     | -------------
-tasks               |  array Of tasks   |  array of tasks that must be added
+tasks               |  array of tasks   |  array of tasks that must be added

 single "task" json object